uomodellamansarda/uomodellamansarda/README.md

 - 👋 Hi, I’m @uomodellamansarda
-- 👀 I’m interested in Data Science, particularly in Natural Language Processing and Time Series
+- 👀 I’m interested in Data Science and Marketing Mix Modelling, from Natural Language Processing to Time Series and Media Optimisation
-- 🌱 I’m currently learning word2vec, BERT, Prophet and improving my Pandas skills
+- 🌱 I’m currently learning Hindi (it is not true, I would like to start)
-- 💞️ I’m looking to collaborate on [super secret projects]
+- 💞️ I’m looking to collaborate on Marketing Mix Model Project
 - 📫 How to reach me and . ciufo gmail.com
+- I have also a website where I talk about Marketing and Data www.lovabledata.com/

 <!---
 uomodellamansarda/uomodellamansarda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.